symfony-cmf/symfony-cmf-docs/quick_tour/the_big_picture.rst

 view to put in the response.

 On top of this, the CMF adds the green blocks.
-In the comming sections, you'll learn more about these seperate.
+In the comming sections, you'll learn more about these seperately.

 The Model
 ~~~~~~~~~

-Before creating a CMF, the team has done a lot of research on which database
+Before creating the CMF, the team had done a lot of research on which database
 to use.
 They ended up finding JCR_, a Content Repository for Java.
 Together
 with some other developers they created PHPCR_, a PHP port of the JCR
 specification.